manfredspitze/animated-shape2/README.md

 Please see the wiki at the top of your GitHub window.

-The wiki contains examples and instructions for this practice project.
+The wiki contains instructions for this practice project.